How Private College 529 Plan Works for Schools

 Students are given another great reason to choose a participating institution and there is an incentive for students to stay once enrolled.

 Families get peace of mind because member schools guarantee that the tuition benefit will be there when the student needs it.
-Institutions will participate in the Plan long-term while families have a date certain.
+Institutions will participate in the Plan long-term while families have a more limited time frame.

 Participating in Private College 529 Plan is an innovative response to the challenges many families face today: stagnant – or even uncertain - household income, rising tuition relative to income, reduced access to credit and concern about increasing debt.
 The Plan offers colleges and universities the opportunity to accomplish something collectively that they would be unable to do individually: change the way American families plan and pay for private college education.
 It encourages families who prefer a private college experience and who may have some ability to plan and save, to pre-pay and save for a great education – not just a degree.